Azure/azure-powershell/src/RedisCache/RedisCache/help/Set-AzRedisCache.md

           Tag                : {}
           Zone               : []
 ```
-This command will help you in changing tier of your cache (Basic to Standard or Standard to Premium).
+This command helps you change the tier of your cache.
+You can change from Basic to Standard, or Standard to Premium.

 **Use Redis Cluster to scale in/out**